 - Invest in a Customer Success Team: Developed a team to manage accounts more successfully to provide a better customer experience and reduce customer churn

 After 18 months of implementing these changes, Bell Media was able to improve its LTV:CAC ratio by 5x.
-This provided more predictability and a true strategy for creating consistent growth revenue growth.
+This provided more predictability and a true strategy for creating consistent revenue growth.

 Many business owners do not realize that marketing budgets are not one-size-fits-all.
 It all depends on what your company is trying to accomplish.